Refusal in Language Models Is Mediated by a Single Direction

 NN acted as primary supervisor for the project, providing guidance and feedback throughout.

-\paragraph{Acknowledgements.} AA and OO began working on the project as part of the Supervised Program for Alignment Research (SPAR) program, mentored by NR.
+\paragraph{Acknowledgements.} AA and OO began working on the project as part of the Supervised Program for Alignment Research (SPAR) program, mentored by NP.
 AA and AS continued working on the project as part of the ML Alignment \& Theory Scholars (MATS) program, mentored by NN.

-For support throughout the research process, we thank McKenna Fitzgerald, Rocket Drew, Matthew Wearden, Henry Sleight, and the rest of the MATS team, and also Arthur Conmy.
+We thank Florian Tramèr for providing generous compute resources and for offering comments on an earlier draft.
+We also thank Philippe Chlenski for providing thoughtful feedback on the manuscript.
+For general support throughout the research process, we thank McKenna Fitzgerald, Rocket Drew, Matthew Wearden, Henry Sleight, and the rest of the MATS team, and also Arthur Conmy.
 We also thank the staff at Lighthaven and London Initiative for Safe AI (LISA) for cultivating great environments in which to conduct research.
-We thank Florian Tramèr for generous help with compute resources, and for his comments on an earlier draft.
+We are grateful to the anonymous reviewers for their valuable feedback which helped improve this paper.

 \paragraph{Tooling.} For our exploratory research, we used TransformerLens \citep{nanda2022transformerlens}.
 For our experimental pipeline, we use HuggingFace Transformers \citep{wolf-etal-2020-transformers}, PyTorch \citep{paszke2019pytorch}, and vLLM \citep{kwon2023vllm}.
 We used Together AI remote inference to compute the \texttt{safety\_score} metric quickly.